Wayne Henwood

 Wayne "Moose" Henwood (born 15 October 1962) is a former Australian rules footballer who played for Sydney and Melbourne in the Victorian/Australia Football League (VFL/AFL).

-Henwood started his career at South Fremantle where he played from 1981 to 1984.
-He then transferred to Glenelg and appeared in their 1985 and 1986 premiership teams.
-Sydney recruited him for the 1987 VFL season and he played all possible 24 games in his first year, including two finals.
+Henwood started his career in 1981 at Western Australian Football League (WAFL) club South Fremantle.
+In 1985 he transferred to Glenelg in the South Australian National Football League (SANFL), appearing in their 1985 and 1986 premiership teams.

+Sydney recruited Henwood for the 1987 VFL season and he played all possible 24 games in his first year, including two finals.

-A centre half forward or defender, Henwood represented Western Australia 4 times including the 1988 Adelaide Bicentennial Carnival state of origin.
+A centre half forward or defender, Henwood represented WWestern Australia four times including the 1988 Adelaide Bicentennial Carnival.
 He also represented South Australia and Northern Territory.
-He crossed to his fourth state in 1992 when he joined Melbourne but time ran out and he could only manage one game.
+Henwood crossed to his fourth state in 1992 when he joined Melbourne but time ran out and he could only manage one game.

 The Glenelg premiership player then become a barrister and since 2007 has been a member of the AFL Tribunal and anti-doping tribunal notably as one of three tribunal members on the Essendon drug saga.